avalanche-foundation/ACPs/ACPs/224-dynamic-gas-limit-in-subnet-evm/README.md

 ## Specification

-### C-Chain Parameters (ACP-176)
+### ACP-176 Parameters

-This ACP aims to use same parameters as in [ACP-176 configuration parameters](https://github.com/avalanche-foundation/ACPs/blob/main/ACPs/176-dynamic-evm-gas-limit-and-price-discovery-updates/README.md#configuration-parameters):
+This ACP uses same parameters as in the [ACP-176 specification](https://github.com/avalanche-foundation/ACPs/blob/main/ACPs/176-dynamic-evm-gas-limit-and-price-discovery-updates/README.md#configuration-parameters), and allows their values to be configured on a chain-by-chain basis.
+The parameter list and current values used by the C-Chain are as follows:

 | Parameter | Description | C-Chain Configuration |
 | :--- | :--- | :--- |